This Dandelion Jelly recipe delivers a clear, golden spread that tastes a bit like honey. This recipe uses a non-canning method.

 However you use your Dandelion Jelly, be sure to ONLY use organically grown flowers from your own garden or a trusted source.
 This is important because you do not want to ingest pesticides.

-The yield is approximately 4 cups so be sure to have your jars ready (I usually use half-pints or pints).
+Start with 4 cups of fresh dandelion heads.
+Once cooked, the yield is approximately 4 cups so be sure to have your jars ready (I usually use 4 half-pints or 2 pint jars).
 This Dandelion Jelly can be stored in the refrigerator for up to two weeks.

 If you like this Dandelion Jelly Recipe, you may also like this Cherry Chutney recipe.